 The number of First Nations in the First Nations Land Management Act increased from 131 in 2018 to 194 as of November 2022.
-23 Nations have ratified their land codes since 2019, bringing the total number of in # of First Nations under the Act since 2019, bringing the total number of operational First Nations Land Managment Act communities to 101.
+23 Nations have ratified their land codes since 2019, bringing the total number of in # of First Nations under the Act since 2018 as of November 2022.
+25 Nations have ratified their land codes since 2019, bringing the total number of operational First Nations Land Managment Act communities to 101.
 56 First Nations are in development, 2018 and 3 have moved to self-government.